codetalker7/contextual-alpha-fair-bandits/README.md

 # Running experiments on the [MovieLens 25M](https://grouplens.org/datasets/movielens/25m/) dataset

 ## Preparing the data
 The `ml25m` directory contains experiments for the [MovieLens 25M](https://grouplens.org/datasets/movielens/25m/) dataset. `cd` into the `ml25m` folder.
 You may use the `get_data.sh` script to download and extract the dataset.
 Before running the experiments, use the `data_exploration.py` script to prepare the data needed to run the experiments.
 You may use the option `--ROWS` to specify the number of rows of the dataset to be used in the experiments; for the experiments in the paper, the first 5000 rows of the dataset were used.
 Also, the `data_exploration.py` script shuffles the specified number of rows randomly (this is done to create an interesting arrival sequence).
 For reproducability, use the `--SEED` option to specify the random seed to do the shuffling.
-For the paper, the following values for the options were used:
+Also, the `--USETIMESTAMPS` true option can be specified to `True` (and leave the option to specify it to `False`), if the dataset is to be sorted by timestamps.
+For the paper, we used the following to run the script:

 ```
-python3 -m data_exploration --SEED=1 --ROWS=5000
+python3 -m data_exploration --SEED=1 --ROWS=5000 --USETIMESTAMPS=True
 ```

 ## Computing the offline benchmark